Best Countries To Live In The World >> for a quality lifestyle.

 Isolation is a risk of moving abroad, but having access to excellent transport infrastructure makes this easier.

 You can have visitors, and you can travel.
-If you live in Costa Dorada in Spain, it is a 30-minute trip to Barcelona airport.
-This central European air travel hub has low-cost flights around the world.
+If you live in Costa Dorada, Spain, it is a 30-minute trip to Barcelona Airport.
+This central European air travel hub offers low-cost flights to destinations worldwide.
 It also has access to high-speed train lines and excellent bus services.

 If it is just peace and quiet you are after, a small village in Aruba may suit you better.
 Infrequent and expensive flights will mean fewer visitors.

-If you want to have regular visitors and to travel, access to transport options is essential.
+If you want to attract regular visitors and travel, access to transportation options is essential.
 Many of the best countries to live in offer a mix – remote areas with access to transport infrastructure are ideal for many people.

 Best country to live in for education

-The educational options available may be important to you.
+The educational options available to you may be important.
 Many people use the opportunity to move abroad to access world-class primary and secondary education.
 The quality of the education system will also be a priority for families with children.
-However, if you’re going for higher education, you should check out the country’s various private and public universities.
+However, if you’re pursuing higher education, you should explore the country’s various private and public universities.
 There are several ways to check the quality of a country’s education system.
 Many countries, like Canada, offer free education at the primary and secondary levels.
 The Center on International Education Benchmarking ranks the top education systems in the world.
 Here’s their pick.

 1. Canada